Trinak91/aws-cybersecurity-home-lab/README.md

 Restricting write access to root helps prevent unauthorized modification of system account information.

+### /etc/shadow

+The permissions of `/etc/shadow` were reviewed using `ls -l`.

+    -rw-r----- 1 root shadow /etc/shadow

+The file is owned by `root` and assigned to the `shadow` group.
+Only the root user and members of the `shadow` group have read access.
+Other users have no permissions on the file.

+### Security Assessment

+The permissions on `/etc/shadow` are appropriately restrictive.
+Because this file contains password hashes and authentication-related information, limiting access helps reduce the risk of unauthorized access to credential data.
 This follows the principle of least privilege and reduces the risk associated with direct remote root access.